Mullanpur Garibdass

 Mullanpur Garibdass is a town in Mohali district in the Indian state of Punjab, north of the city of Mohali and Chandigarh.
-Garibdas village is located in vicinity of this town.
+Mullanpur Garibdass village is located in vicinity of this town.

 History

-This town was founded by Garibdass, a commander of king Hathnoria Raja.
+This town was founded by Garibdass, a commander of King Hathnoria Raja.
 The full name of the town is "Mullanpur Garibdass Da".
-Legend has it that Jayanti Devi, the Roop of Durga, asked Garibdass to fight against the cruel King to save civilians.
+Legend has it that Jayanti Devi, the Roop of Durga, asked Garibdass to fight against the cruel king to save civilians.
 Garibdass won the war and founded Mullanpur as the first village of his empire.